woocommerce/woocommerce/docs/extension-development/adding-actions-and-filters.md

 ### Modifying function input and output (global rendering functions)

-In the case of global rendering or formatting functions (so-called “template tags”), where it is not readily possible to implement better alternatives, it is permissible to add filters for both the function arguments and the function's return value.
+In the case of global rendering or formatting functions (so-called "template tags"), where it is not readily possible to implement better alternatives, it is permissible to add filters for both the function arguments and the function's return value.

 This should be done sparingly, and only where necessary.
 Remember that while providing opportunities for other components to perform extensive customization, it can potentially derail other components which expect unmodified output.